Sorry, you need to enable JavaScript to visit this website.

 Equally as important as what you pack is what you pack your belongings in.
 This is one area where safari holidays require you to plan ahead when it comes to choosing luggage.
 Many safari holidays require flying in small charter planes which usually have rigid restrictions in terms of weight/size allowance and the type of luggage allowed.

-You may want to contact your safari tour operator for their suggestions based on your specific trip but generally you will need to forego using any hard-shell luggage.
-You will also want to avoid suitcases with wheels for several reasons including the fact they add weight, often prove useless in many safari locations, and may even be prohibited on certian tours or flights.
+You may want to contact your safari tour operator for suggestions based on your specific trip but generally, you will need to forego using any hard-shell luggage.
+You will also want to avoid suitcases with wheels for several reasons including the fact they add weight, often prove useless in many safari locations, and may even be prohibited on certain tours or flights.

 Most safari tour guides recommend sticking with duffel bags or backpack-style bags.
 They are easier to handle on safaris, reduce your overall packing weight, and will adhere to most restrictions.
 Backpacks are especially useful for walking safaris and gorilla trekking.